IBM-Cloud/ansible-collection-ibm/docs/ibm_database.rst

   name (True, str, None)
     (Required for new resource) Resource instance name for example, my Database instance

-  backup_id (False, str, None)
-    The CRN of backup source database

-  group (False, list, None)
-    None

-  location (True, str, None)
-    (Required for new resource) The location or the region in which Database instance exists

-  plan (True, str, None)
-    (Required for new resource) The plan type of the Database instance

-  adminpassword (False, str, None)
-    The admin user password for the instance

-  configuration (False, str, None)
-    The configuration in JSON format

-  plan_validation (False, bool, True)
-    For elasticsearch and postgres perform database parameter validation during the plan phase.
-Otherwise, database parameter validation happens in apply phase.

-  service (True, str, None)
-    (Required for new resource) The name of the Cloud Internet database service

-  auto_scaling (False, list, None)
-    ICD Auto Scaling

-  backup_encryption_key_crn (False, str, None)
-    The Backup Encryption Key CRN

-  tags (False, list, None)
-    None

-  point_in_time_recovery_deployment_id (False, str, None)
-    The CRN of source instance

-  logical_replication_slot (False, list, None)
-    None

-  version (False, str, None)
-    The database version to provision if specified

-  service_endpoints (False, str, public)
-    Types of the service endpoints.
-Possible values are 'public', 'private', 'public-and-private'.

-  resource_group_id (False, str, None)
-    The id of the resource group in which the Database instance is present

   id (False, str, None)